ThomasLoughran/gratitude_journal/README.md

 * Ability for user to sign out

 ## Extensions
-* Peaceful, clean CSS
+* Beautiful CSS
-* Mobile friendly button that has a scroll function following the user as they navigate the page, so they can create a new journal entry from anywhere on the app
+* Enabling password matching function (not encryption) when user signs in or creates account with name, email and password
-* Enable scrolling function for the side/navbar
+* Mobile friendly bottom that has a scroll function following the user as they navigate the page, so they can create a new journal entry from anywhere on the app

 ## Diagrams
 ### Wireframe Diagram